Xuanzang

-Xuanzang was born on 6 April 602 in Chenliu, what is now Kaifeng municipality in Henan province.
+Xuanzang was born on 6 April 602 in Chenliu, near present-day Luoyang, in Henan province of China.
 As a boy, he took to reading religious books, and studying the ideas therein with his father.
 Like his elder brother, he became a student of Buddhist studies at Jingtu monastery.
 Xuanzang was ordained as a śrāmaṇera (novice monk) at the age of thirteen.
 Due to the political and social unrest caused by the fall of the Sui dynasty, he went to Chengdu in Sichuan, where he was ordained as a bhikṣu (full monk) at the age of twenty.

 He later travelled throughout China in search of sacred books of Buddhism.
 At length, he came to Chang'an, then under the peaceful rule of Emperor Taizong of Tang, where Xuanzang developed the desire to visit India.
 He knew about Faxian's visit to India and, like him, was concerned about the incomplete and misinterpreted nature of the Buddhist texts that had reached China.
 He was also concerned about the competing Buddhist theories in variant Chinese translations.
 He sought original untranslated Sanskrit texts from India to help resolve some of these issues.